rsj-rishabh/urbanClapClone/API Documentation.md

 field set to true along with a '200 OK' status.
 If the "user_id" field cannot be found, it returns a '404 Not Found' error.

-The format of the JSON to be sent in this POST request is as follows:
+The format of the JSON returned by this GET request is as follows:

 {
     "user_id": "User ID of the user",